International Capital Budgeting Institute

 4-1.1 – Independent Reserve Study – The independent reserve study is what the industry has traditionally perceived as the only form of reserve study through early 2015.
 The independent reserve study is one prepared by the reserve professional based solely on his or her professional judgment.
 The reserve professional may receive information from a variety of sources, but ultimately must exercise his or her judgment on all factors affecting the reserve study.
 The reserve professional may not accept another’s judgment in place of his own.
 The independent reserve professional assumes all responsibility, and liability for, the accuracy of the reserve study.

 4-2.1 – Reserve Management Plan – The reserve professional works with the organization to assist them in determining a reserve management plan, and the reserve study report is the tangible work product of that plan.
 The reserve management plan engagement includes providing assistance to management by helping them identify key factors, develop assumptions, gather information, assemble the information, and develop a financial model so they may consider the results based upon their stated assumptions.
-The organization assumes responsibility for all significant factors and assumptions contained in the reserve study.
-The reserve management plan differs significantly from the independent reserve study in that the organizations assumes responsibility for the factors supporting and the ultimate accuracy of the reserve study.
+The reserve management plan differs significantly from the independent reserve study in that the organization assumes responsibility for the factors supporting and the ultimate accuracy of the reserve study.

 4-3.1 – Reserve Study Consulting Services – The reserve professional may engage in services that do not result in the issuance of a report.

 Reporting Principles – Section 5